 Here are some example estimated rates you would pay for getting to the terminal.
 Note that that taxi rates include a 15% customary tip.
-Uber doesn’t use tipping.
-Lyft makes tipping optional.
+Uber and Lyft make tipping optional.

-For more on using rideshare services, see our write-up here.
+For more on using rideshare services to the cruise port, see our write-up here for full details.

 If you don’t want to use rideshare services like Uber/Lyft, you can always take a cab from the airport or anywhere else around town.
 Expect the rates to be a little more expensive, but still reasonable and convenient for getting to the port.